JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 - Every pixel run must be at least 3 pixels long (Limitation of the design)
 - A pixel run cannot be more than 640 pixels long (The length of the VGA display row)
-- The sum of every 6 consequtive pixel runs in the same row must be atleast 36 pixels (So that buffer doesn't become empty)
+- The sum of every 6 consecutive pixel runs in the same row must be at least 36 pixels (So that buffer doesn't become empty)

 ### Instruction Format:

 All RLE instructions are 3 bytes (18 bits of data + 6 bits of padding).
-The padding is discarded once the instruction is transfered into the chip from the external memory.
+The padding is discarded once the instruction is transferred into the chip from the external memory.

 **Pixel Instruction:**

-The pixel instruction stores the colour of the pixel and the number of consequtive pixels in the run.
+The pixel instruction stores the colour of the pixel and the number of consecutive pixels in the run.

 | padding [23:18] | run_length [17:8] | colour [7:0] |
 |-----------------|-------------------|--------------|